SoccerFest 2014: Illinois vs. Purdue

-Celebrity Bumper Ballz Showdown -Watch local celebrities don Bumper Ballz, courtesy of Soccer Planet, and faceoff at halftime in the new game that's sweeping the nation!
+Celebrity Bumper Ballz Showdown -Watch local celebrities don Bumper Ballz, courtesy of Soccer Planet, and face off at halftime!

 Sunday Soccer Fan Zone - Soccer tennis, juggling contest, penalty kick practice, radar gun and Bumper Ballz courtesy of Soccer Planet will all be available for fans one hour prior to the game.

 - The Illini have outscored opponents 14-12 in contests held in conjunction with SoccerFest.

 - SoccerFest accounts for seven of the eight highest single-game attendance figures in program history.

 - Former Illini forward Ella Masar (2004-07) holds the record for most goals in a SoccerFest contest (two each in 2006 and 2007), total goals (4) and points (8).
 Current senior Megan Pawloski produced two goals during SoccerFest 2010, tying her with Masar for most in a single contest, and recorded one goal against Wisconsin in 2011.
 Current redshirt-junior Jannelle Flaws also collected a pair of goals at the 2013 SoccerFest, equaling the record held by Masar and Pawloski.
 Former Illini Mary Therese McDonnell (2004-07), Chichi Nweke (2006-09), Jackie Santacaterina (2006-09), Christina Sahly (2006-10) and Jordan Hilbrands (2007-10) each have one goal.

 SoccerFest 2013: Nebraska 3, Illinois 2 | Highlights | Photos

 SoccerFest 2012: #11 Penn State 4, Illinois 0 | Photos